-Online portal technology allows small businesses to conveniently and securely log in to their accounting firm’s website to access documents, tax returns, financial statements, and other important materials; upload files for their accountant, receive news and other messaging from the accounting firm; pay invoices; and even access online small business software.
+Online portal technology allows small businesses to conveniently and securely log in to their accounting firm’s website to upload files for their accountant, receive messaging from the accounting firm, pay invoices, access online small business software, and access documents, tax returns, financial statements, and other important materials.

 Beyond security, online portals offer an array of benefits for small businesses.
 Some of those benefits include: